-Companies track its users without their freely given consent
+Companies track their users without their freely given consent

 The results were shocking.
-None of the 40 websites were GDPR-compliant with respect to cookie consent management and all 40 websites were storing third-party tracking cookies before consent was given by the user.
+None of the 40 websites were GDPR-compliant with respect to cookie consent management, and all 40 websites were storing third-party tracking cookies before the user gave consent.

 Specifically, the LDA found:

-- 75% of websites used cookie banners in an attempt to obtain consent, however, the information provided in these were deemed inadequate.
+- 75% of websites used cookie banners in an attempt to obtain consent.
+However, the information provided in these was deemed inadequate.

 - None provided users with the opportunity to give an informed, voluntary and affirmative consent.